Thermal Interface Materials

 We can meet the demands of your electronic designs

-While the use of thermal interface materials helps to improve heat transfer across an interface, TIMs also account for most of the total system thermal resistance.
-When choosing a thermal interface material, many characteristics must be considered when choosing the best one:
+While the use of TIMs helps to improve heat transfer across an interface, it also account for most of the total system thermal resistance.
+Many characteristics must be considered when choosing the best one:

 Conductivity determines how much heat it can transfer across the interface.
 This has a major impact on its thermal performance.